 Forensic DNA Unit Efficiency Improvement

-NIJ stopped funding under awards under this program in fiscal year 2011.
+NIJ stopped funding awards under this program in fiscal year 2011.

 On this page find:

 Enhanced DNA laboratory capacity is critical to the ability of crime laboratories to meet the increased demand for DNA testing.
 Law enforcement officers are realizing the importance of collecting, preserving and submitting forensic evidence from both violent and nonviolent crime scenes.
 This is resulting in sharp increases in submissions of DNA evidence to the nation's public crime laboratories.

 Under this program, NIJ funded novel and innovative ways to improve the efficiency and capacity of public forensic DNA laboratories by developing and adopting an improved laboratory process.
 Laboratories could use funds to purchase Laboratory Information Management Systems (LIMS), additional equipment or robotics, or an expert system.
 Or they could hire additional personnel or contractors to implement their process.
 NIJ's objective is to publish successful and carefully evaluated novel efficiency improvement methodologies.
 These are intended to serve as models to be considered by other forensic science laboratories.

 In 2010, NIJ modified the program to fund implementation of novel technologies resulting from ongoing research and development projects to improve capacity or efficiency of forensic DNA laboratories.
 FY 2010's program was designed to fund incorporation of novel technologies, through validation studies, into state and local government forensic laboratories performing DNA analysis.

 Some DNA Unit Efficiency projects produced gains in efficiency, capacity and overall process that could be useful to other laboratories experiencing similar problems.
 Below are some projects from this program that yielded noteworthy results.